 Writing & Dramaturgy

-I’m also working on a play about a film about a protagonist with ME.
+I’m also working on a play about a film about someone with ME.

 A play about rural women and the suffrage struggle, based on research into the Outer Hebrides' connections with the suffrage movement.

-The play had a rehearsed reading at Teatermaskinen in Riddarhyttan (Sweden) in 2017.
+The play had a rehearsed reading at Teatermaskinen in Riddarhyttan (Sweden) in 2017, and opened at An Lanntair in Stornoway in 2018, before touring the Western Isles.

 Text, for a mini-opera, for prize-winning composer, Hector Macinnes.